RachidBoubekeur-dev/So-Pekocko/README.md

 4. In the backend folder once all the dependencies are installed start the server with `node server`.

-5. In the frontend folder once all the dependencies are installed start the server with `ng serve`.
+5. In the frontend folder once all the dependencies are installed start the server with `npm start`.